KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Installation Method:** Loose-File Mod

-**Installation Instructions:** The file has the wrong readme; move all the files in the Creatures folder, except for the readme and Gizka.jpg, to the override.
+**Installation Instructions:** The file has the wrong readme; move all the files in the Creatures folder, except for the readme and Gizka.jpg (any .jpg/.png files are always previews and can be deleted), to the override.

 ___